Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 Surrey Vaisakhi Parade, Festival and Celebrations

 Other parade entries are various organizations and school groups singing hymns, dancing and showcasing other elements of Sikh and Punjabi culture.

-Some of the organizations that participated in the 2019 parade included the following (and future events will be similar):
+Some of the organizations that have participated in the parade in recent years have included the following (and future events will be similar):

 • The Sikh Riders – a Lower Mainland-based motorcycle club.